 Therefore, you will have more strength relative to your body mass.
 Less body fat will mean less mass you will be forced to control during a ski run.

-For stability strength, check out issue #29 for "Neuromuscular Leg Training for Athletes".
 This program is dead on for what skiers require, because it addresses all the muscles and emphasizes single-limb training.
 Even though you ski on both legs, there are few times (if any) that each leg contributes equal force during a run.

 Increase your work capacity and muscular endurance in the squat position by holding the parallel squat ("Ski crouch") for increased lengths of time.